-Reviewing the past and planning for the future are vital steps in growing your business and helps to address the challenges you may encounter in the next financial year.
+Reviewing the past and planning for the future are both vital steps in successfully pulling your business out of the COVID-19 conditions, and helps to address the further challenges you may encounter in the next financial year.

 Pause and consider

-Everyone needs to pause and consider the macro and micro events that exist within their business environment.
+Everyone needs to pause and consider the macro and micro-events that have impacted on their business environment.
 Additionally, examine functions like marketing, accounting, human resources, as well as internally reviewing pricing, product/service delivery and operational procedures can reveal critical opportunities and threats.

 Even if one day is set aside, this will make a huge difference to the outcome of the year ahead.
-The day should be structured into time and subject segments, with a clearly defined agenda and progression flow.
+Structure the day into time and subject segments, with a clearly defined agenda and progression flow.

 Without this review procedure in place, forecasting for the year ahead becomes exponentially more difficult.

 Changing your approach

 A simple change, such as putting a process in place to get your debtors to pay you quicker, will boost your cash flow and minimise needless worry and stress.

 There are a couple of simple solutions that exist which can help you with this.
 For instance, a debtor management system software that can help you chase your overdue debtors will help you improve your cash flow, not only before the end of the financial year but consistently throughout the progression of your business.

 Meet with your accountant